-Piezoelectric pressure sensors mainly used to measure dynamic pressure.
+Piezoelectric pressure sensors are mainly used to measure dynamic pressure.
 They are generally not suited for the static pressure measurement because of polarization of the piezoelectric crystal can fade under static conditions.

 Inductive Pressure Measurement

 The principle of inductive pressure measurement is based on the change in impedance of a coil due to the displacement of a ferromagnetic core which is firmly connected to the pressure sensing element.

-The elements used in this type of pressure measurement can be bourden tube, bellow, diaphragm, or a capsule which is directly connected with the ferromagnetic core.
+The elements used in this type of pressure measurement can be a bourden tube, bellow, diaphragm, or a capsule that is directly connected with the ferromagnetic core.

 The movement of the pressure sensing element caused by the pressure applied to it will be measured using a Linear Variable Differential Transformer(LVDT).

 I hope you like this blog about industrial pressure measurement.
 If you want more blogs like this in the field of instrumentation then comment down below.

-Each comment matter for us and motivates us to share more knowledge with you!
+Each comment matter to us and motivates us to share more knowledge with you!
 Thanks!